Symphony No. 3 (Glière): Outline

 Allegro tumultuoso – Tranquillo – Maestoso solemne – Andante sostenuto.
 Ilya defeats Batygha the Wicked and his army of pagans in a great battle.
 Ilya and his bogatyrs later encounter two heavenly warriors who multiply each time they are killed; pushed to retreat, Ilya and his men are transformed into stone.
+This movement quotes Taneyev's cantata "John of Damascus" Op.
+1 quite frequently.

 Instrumentation

 The symphony calls for piccolo, 3 flutes, 3 oboes, cor anglais, 3 clarinets, bass clarinet, 3 bassoons, contrabassoon, 8 horns, 4 trumpets, 4 trombones, tuba, timpani, triangle, glockenspiel, snare drum, bass drum, gong, cymbals, celesta, 2 harps, and strings.

 Recordings

 The work was a favorite of Leopold Stokowski, who recorded it three times.
 In 1952 Hermann Scherchen recorded the complete work with the Vienna State Opera Orchestra for Westminster Records.

 Some recordings have significant cuts in the last movement.
 Other recordings are: